c0d3z3r0/gd32f30x_firmware_library/Examples/USBD/HID_LPM/readme.txt

   The demo also implements the USB L1 remote-wakeup, which allows device to wakeup host during L1 suspend.
 L1 remote wakeup is initiated when pressing the Tamper button.
+And the letter 'a' will be printed on host.

   You can test L1 suspend/resume, by running the USBCV3.0 chapter9 for USB2.0 devices
 and select (in debug mode) test "TD9.21: LPM L1 Suspend Resume Test".